MattRabouam/Clojure_Robot/README.md

 # Version 3.0

-- Updated the code to remove unnecessary atoms, put the atoms used for loops in the functions directly to avoid potential bugs and try to include "pure" functions.
+- [DO] Updated the code to remove unnecessary atoms, put the atoms used for loops in the functions directly to avoid potential bugs and try to include "pure" functions.

-- Change the reading of the input file so that it can read a series of instructions.
+- [DO] Change the reading of the input file so that it can read a series of instructions.

+- updating unit tests

 # Version 2.0